MONDAY DECEMBER 23, 2019

-Not only am I feeling guilty, I’m very paranoid that this neighbor might harm me.
-I mean he is ex military and ex criminal and could probably kill me with his bare hands.
+Not only am I feeling guilty, but I’m also very paranoid that this neighbor might harm me.
+I mean he is ex-military and ex-criminal and could probably kill me with his bare hands.

 I spread some mayonnaise on four slices of bread then I make two tuna fish sandwiches from that can.

-I say grace, thanking God for providing me with the food, but also ask him to protect me from that troublesome neighbor.
+I say grace, thanking God for providing me with the food, but also asking Him to protect me from that troublesome neighbor.

 I eat the two sandwiches hurriedly and then I wash them down with the Pepsi from last night.

 After many thoughts cycle through my head, I decide to get on my computer and write a story for my blog.
-The villain will definitely be based on my hateful neighbor.
+I already know that the villain will be based on my hateful neighbor.

 I write until the hour of Four PM.
 Then I get ready for church…